 Purpose of financial aid

-Metropolitan Montessori School recognizes the value and cost of an independent school education and strives to make our Montessori education available to the widest range of students.
+Metropolitan Montessori School strives to make our Montessori education available to the widest range of students.
 Financial aid is available to ensure that children have the opportunity to attend MMS regardless of the family’s financial resources.

 How to apply

-Applications for financial aid must by completed by Jan.
-18, 2013, for the 2013-2014 school year.
+For those who may seek financial aid, we are now accepting applications for the 2020-21 school year.
+Families who indicate that they plan to apply for financial aid on their application will automatically have their application fee waived.
 The process begins with an online application to Tuition Aid Data Services (TADS), a company that conducts need assessments for families seeking financial aid.
-The processing fee, payable to TADS, is $34.
 See links below for the TADS application and a worksheet to help families organize their financial information.
 In addition to submitting the online application, families must send a copy of their W-2 forms and federal and state income tax returns directly to TADS.
 These tax documents and the report from TADS are maintained in a confidential financial aid application file.
 Once the file is complete (all reports and forms), the Financial Aid Committee will review the TADS report and decide on awards of aid for each child.

 If you have any questions during the process, you may reach TADS at 800-477-8237, Monday through Friday, 8 a.m. to 8 p.m., Central Time.
-They are also available through live chat on their website and email, email@example.com.
+They are also available through live chat on their website and email at firstname.lastname@example.org.

 The MMS financial aid policy